unilasalle-fr/moodle-quizaccess_totp/README.md

 This plugin is GDPR-compliant:

 - ✅ Does not store any personal data in the database
-- ✅ Only uses temporary session data (expires after 1 hour)
+- ✅ Only uses temporary session data (cleared when the attempt is finished)
 - ✅ Includes a privacy provider implementation

 ### Support